 The main material shaped by the artist and her imaginary universe is the social gathering itself.
 This fact makes the exhibition very current and problematic.
 This innovative exhibition constitutes the first experiment in Imhof’s career which, in compliance with physical distancing rules, reflects on the contradictions of narcissism and a related mass loneliness typical of our new era.
 The social gathering therefore becomes not so much a literal part of her work but part of its poetic universe.

 Since 2012, Imhof has been working with a core group of collaborators, whose diverse backgrounds contribute to the final shape of the performance of the artist.
-In the case of the SEX performance at Castello di Rivoli, a fundamental contribution to the conceptual and aesthetic development is given by Eliza Douglas.
+In the case of the Sex performance, currently scheduled for 20 and 21 March 2021, a fundamental contribution to the conceptual and aesthetic development is given by Eliza Douglas.
 Together with Imhof, Douglas and Billy Bultheel have composed an original score that combines classical music with multiple references ranging from punk music, to electronic, to grunge, within which time seems to flow according to a logic independent of external events.
 On the occasion of the exhibition in Rivoli, this soundtrack was extended and further reworked.